oracle-livelabs/oic/oic-gen3/common/create-connections/create-connections.md

 Estimated Time: 20 minutes

 ### Objectives

 In this lab, you will:

 - Create an Oracle FTP connection.
 - Create a REST connection.

     > **Note:**  You can use an existing connection if one has already been configured for your environment.

 ### Prerequisites

 This lab assumes you have:

 - Provisioned an Oracle Integration instance.
 - Completed the setup tasks.

 ## Task 1: Create a Connection to File Server

-To access the File Server from an Integration, you will need to create an FTP Connection.
+To access File Server from Oracle Integration, you must create an FTP connection.

 1. In the left navigation pane, click ***Projects***, then click the project that you created.
     You can skip this step if you are already in the project.